LadyCelastia/HitboxRemaster/docs/api/Hitbox.md

 Hitbox._Destroying -- boolean
 ```
 Whether the Hitbox is being garbage collected currently or not. **WARNINNG: Readonly.
 The Hitbox should be dereferenced if this value is `true`.**

+**The main enum is intended to be completely private.
+You are not meant to access it.**
+**The main enum is intended to be completely private.
+You are not meant to access it.**